agankin/Bee-Hive/README.md

 ## Features

 - Provides explicit strongly typed queues for requested computations.
-- Queued computations are represented by Hive Tasks that can be awaited/cancelled.
+- Queued computations are represented by Hive Tasks that can be awaited/cooperatively cancelled.
 - Supports synchronous and asynchronous computations.
 - Supports accumulating results of completed computations into Result Bags.
 - Threads can be dynamically added for extra load and automaticly stopped after some idle time.